billbitt/riot-bot/README.md

 # Summoner Search #

-A little CLI to make searches for summoners
+A little CLI to make searches for summoners using RIOT's api

 ### Prep ###